ivnad95/ott-img/DEPLOYMENT.md

 # Deployment Guide

+## Current Setup Status ✅
+Your project is now configured to work in both environments:
+- 🚀 **Local Development**: Express.js server with local data storage
+- ☁️ **Vercel Production**: Serverless functions with same API endpoints

 ## Quick Vercel Deployment

 Your app is now ready for Vercel deployment!
 Here's how to deploy it: